 Our goal is to build proper housing for a family in need who has been identified by our in-country partner.
 Creating Possibilities Nepal (CP), is a non-political, non-religious, non-profit social organization.
 The group envisions a democratic society where all children and women have their basic human rights respected.
 The organization believes in the universal realization of human rights and in transparent and good governance.

-CP’s goals include establishing an educational fund for the underprivileged children and women of Nepal; to launch income generating programs for their parents; to help women and children improve their quality of leadership; and to initiate local, regional and international alliances to combat labor exploitation and sexual violation of children and women.
+CP’s goals include establishing an educational fund for the underprivileged children and women of Nepal; to launch income generating programs for parents; to help women and children improve their quality of leadership; and to initiate local, regional and international alliances to combat labor exploitation and sexual violation of children and women.

-By working on this project, you’ll be building a future for a family.
+By working on this project, you’ll be building a future for a single mother.
 You’ll work alongside like-minded volunteers in Nepal who are also passionate about travel and giving others a hand up, not a hand out.

 Read day-to-day experiences from our volunteers on the Nepal Blog »

 It’s Not All Work:

-Expect warm and sunny days with daytime temperature generally hovering around a pleasant 26°C. Temperatures can vary, depending on how high up in the mountains you’re working, so it’s a good idea to prepare for a little of everything.
+Expect sunny days with daytime temperature generally hovering around a pleasant 15°C. Temperatures can vary, depending on how high up in the mountains you’re working, so it’s a good idea to prepare for a little of everything.